Our Family

 - 1 tbsp tapioca flour or cornflour mixed with 3 tbsp water (optional, for thickening)

-- Optional: Unrefined Nutrients Whole Iron + C (3 capsules sprinkled in sauce)
+- 3 capsules Whole Iron + C sprinkled in sauce (optional)

 Method

-Add a little more ghee to the pot.
-Sauté the onion and garlic until softened.
+- 03 Add a little more ghee to the pot.
+SautΓ© the onion and garlic until softened.

-Serve with bone broth & ghee rice, chutney, yoghurt & banana and/or papadams (our family fav condiments)
+- 10 Serve with bone broth and ghee rice, chutney, yoghurt and banana, and/or papadams.